Short Training Programme

-Applications can only made by citizens of one of the following countries: Albania, Belgium, Bulgaria, Canada, Croatia, Czech Republic, Denmark, Estonia, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Lithuania, Luxembourg, the Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Spain, Turkey, United Kingdom and USA.
+Applications can only made by citizens of one of the following countries: Albania, Belgium, Bulgaria, Canada, Croatia, Czech Republic, Denmark, Estonia, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Lithuania, Luxembourg, Montenegro, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Spain, Turkey, United Kingdom and United States.

 A working knowledge of English or French is required.

-A limited number of Fellowships are available for highly qualified students coming from the following countries : Belgium, Croatia, Czech Republic, France, Germany, Greece, Hungary, Iceland, Italy, Luxemburg, Norway, Portugal, Romania, Turkey and The United States of America.
+A limited number of Fellowships are available for highly qualified students coming from the following countries : Belgium, Bulgaria, Czech Republic, France, Germany, Greece, Hungary, Iceland, Italy, Luxemburg, Norway, Portugal, Romania, Turkey and The United States of America.

 IMPORTANT NOTICE: for students coming from EU member states, priority will be given to those supported by an Erasmus fellowship.

 SUBJECTS FOR RESEARCH PROJECTS IN THE THREE DEPARTMENTS